 I can’t put into words my experience in Montpellier.

 I think that the 4 weeks that I spent there might have been the most amazing 4 weeks of my life.
 It’s crazy how many connections I made, how much I learnt and how much I am wishing I was back there now.

 The Language School was an efficient and professional school that not only taught me French, but also provided millions of activities to experience in Montpellier.
 I had such close relationships with the Animateurs and students that they feel like a second family.

 When I went to Montpellier I expected to make friends and to enjoy myself, but in reality it was so much more than that.
 I have friends from all over the world – different cultures and languages.

 It’s been three days since I left them and I have been missing the whole experience every second.
 I have made so many memories that I will recount endlessly and so many stories for every conversation.

-I don’t think there was any more than an hour where I was not doing anything- every day the activities were well planned out and even though they all tired us out and had us sweating crazily, I would give anything to do it all again.
-I don’t think I can critise Montpellier in many ways- maybe the food wasn’t amazing but that seems irrelevant when I look at my whole 4 weeks of activity and enjoyment.
+I don’t think there was any more than an hour where I was not doing anything – every day the activities were well planned out and even though they all tired us out and had us sweating crazily, I would give anything to do it all again.
+I don’t think I can criticise Montpellier in many ways – maybe the food wasn’t amazing but that seems irrelevant when I look at my whole 4 weeks of activity and enjoyment.

-My summer in France had to been one of the best so far and I would love to repeat it time and time again.
-Thank you for this amazing experience and truly words can’t explain the relationship I feel with Montpellier.
-I want to cry every time I think of it because I miss it so much but I feel so satisfied and greatful so I cry in happiness also.
+My summer in France has been one of the best so far and I would love to repeat it time and time again.
+Thank you for this amazing experience and, truly, words can’t explain the relationship I feel with Montpellier.
+I want to cry every time I think of it because I miss it so much but I feel so satisfied and grateful so I cry in happiness also.

 I am so thankful for MyEducation’s help with making this happen.
 I really hope that many more people will go to places like Montpellier and feel the same elated way I do about their experience.